FinWave-App/.github/profile/README.md

 Finwave is an open-source web application for financial management.
 The mission of the project is to create a convenient and powerful solution for personal finance management.

-## Key Features
+## Key Features ⭐

-- Multi-Currency Support: Finwave supports a wide range of currencie.
+- **Multi-Currency Support**: Finwave supports a wide range of currencies.
 Users can also add custom currencies to fit their specific needs, including cryptocurrencies with their unique decimal precision requirements
-- Multiple Accounts: Manage your finances across multiple accounts seamlessly.
+- **Multiple Accounts**: Manage your finances across multiple accounts seamlessly.
-- Hierarchical Categories: Organize your transactions with tree-like category structures for better clarity and management.
+- **Hierarchical Categories**: Organize your transactions with tree-like category structures for better clarity and convenient management.
-- Multi-Language Support: Finwave is designed to cater to a global audience with support for multiple languages.
+- **Multi-Language Support**: Finwave is designed to cater to a global audience with support for multiple languages.
-- Automated Transactions: Set up automatic transactions to streamline recurring financial activities.
+- **Automated Transactions**: Set up automatic transactions to streamline recurring financial activities.
-- CSV Import/Export: Easily import and export transactions using CSV files for smooth data migration and backup.
+- **CSV Import/Export**: Easily import and export transactions using CSV files for smooth data migration and backup.
-- Responsive Design: The website is fully responsive and optimized for mobile devices, ensuring a seamless experience on any screen size.
+- **Responsive Design**: The website is fully responsive and optimized for mobile devices, ensuring a seamless experience on any screen size.
+- **WebSocket Support**: Real-time synchronization across clients using WebSockets ensures that data is instantly updated across all connected devices.
+- **Reactive Web Client**: Experience a highly responsive web client where page reloads are minimized for a smoother user experience.

 ## Demo